 Pro Tip: When equipping reps with messages, make sure we’re clear not just about the “what”, but also the “when”.
 This awareness helps reps avoid delivering a ‘Why Us?’ message, when the buyer is in ‘Why Change?’ mode.

 Our early observations paint a disconcerting picture of the year ahead.
 Too many reps making unforced errors that will make their jobs – and yours – a lot harder.
-Attention to these 10 errors is key to hitting 2018 targets.
+Attention to these 10 issues is key to hitting 2018 targets.

 To learn more about avoiding these pitfalls, or for a quick assessment of your team, contact us.
 Next week, we’ll highlight some troubling sales management practice we’re seeing already this new year.
+In the meantime, learn more about our sales training methodology and and how to train to these pro tips.